 These two important aspects of success do have things in common, but they are different and, ideally, can work together.

 Modern public relations began with a similar function to newspapers — communicating events or ideas that might inform the public.
-As the field evolved it maintained those two key elements: media and promotion.
+As the field evolved it maintained those two key elements: media campaigns & journalist PR.
 Early PR firms created flyers and press releases about individuals or companies they represented.
 While advertising is directly a marketing activity, public relations was still very much involved in marketing and promotion.

 PR can indeed be a very public activity.
 A PR firm will still write press releases about an individual or a company, and even directly face the media or respond to negative press in person or in written form.
 An internal PR rep will speak on behalf of a company, or an external PR professional will act as a spokesperson at critical moments in public relations.